Darjeeling Tea Tourism

 Darjeeling tea is one of the world's finest black teas.
 The known history of Darjeeling tea dates back to about 150 years when a British civil surgeon, Dr Campbell first planted the seeds in his garden on an experimental basis.

-The first commercial production of tea started by British planters in 1852.
+The first commercial production of tea was started by British planters in 1852.
 Takvar near Darjeeling was one of the first tea gardens set up around this time.

 At present, there are close to 100 tea gardens producing the famous 'Darjeeling tea'.
 In the foothills, a large number of gardens produce the 'Dooars tea' and the 'Terai tea'.
 But the taste and aroma of the Darjeeling variety remain unmatched throughout the world.

 The total area under cultivation of 'Darjeeling Tea' is about 19,000 hectares and annual production reaches 10 million kgs.
 The industry employs more than 50 thousand people directly.
 A large number of others are engaged in plucking the tea during the season.

-Tea and tourism are the main two industries of the region both are labor intensive sectors providing employment to a large section of the people.
-The turnover of the Darjeeling tea industry is estimated to about USD 7.5 million, larger than the earning from the tourism industry.
+Tea and tourism are the main two industries of the region both are labor-intensive sectors providing employment to a large section of the people.
+The turnover of the Darjeeling tea industry is estimated to be about USD 7.5 million, larger than the earnings from the tourism industry.